Decotex International, El Salvador

 The report’s core findings and analysis have not been modified since its submission, including with respect to the investigators’ legal analysis or the recommendations for remediation and corrective action.
 At the same time, the investigators have integrated feedback from both the factory and union to clarify certain factual findings.
 Meanwhile, as that process was underway, there has been no discernable progress between the factory and union through Ministry of Labor conciliation or other efforts to foster dialogue on the key issues.

-The FLA is prepared to undertake the next step of the Third Party Complaint process and focus on the remediation of the non-compliance outlined in the investigators’ final report – and in particular to work with the FLA-affiliated companies to develop a remediation action plan concerning the report recommendations.
+The FLA is prepared to undertake the next step of the Third Party Complaint process and focus on the remediation of the non-compliance outlined in the investigators’ final report – and in particular to work with the FLA member and affiliate companies to develop a remediation action plan concerning the report recommendations.
 To that end, the FLA requests that Fanatics, Hanesbrands Inc., Nike Inc., Under Armour, and Branded Custom Sportswear Inc. ensure there is a suitable process to address the various recommendations for remediation, and engage with the factory so that the implementation of the 4×4 work shift ends in September 2021 once Decree 757 expires, if not sooner.